jpiversen/inf112_group_project/docs/index.md

 trick enemies by having them see you in one position and you moving up behind them to shoot.

 ## Dynamic map creation?
 To enhance replayability, we developed a system to dynamically generate maps in our game.
-One of the requierments of the project was to be able to create maps from strings, so a logical step to this was to first dynamically create the strings then create the map based on said strings.
+One of the requirements of the project was to be able to create maps from strings, so a logical step to this was to first dynamically create the strings then create the map based on said strings.
 We settled on a three method approach, where the TileMap-class was responsible for converting the StringMap-objects into tiles that could be used by the gamehandler.
 The StringMap-class was responsible